drBenway/pixi-vn-wiki/start/make-visual-novel.md

 ## Use transitions

 To make the visual novel more dynamic, you can use transitions to show images.
-You can find more information on how to use transitions in the [documentation](/start/canvas-transition.md) ([Use transitions in *ink*](/ink/ink-canvas.md#show-a-canvas-component-with-transition-in-ink)).
+You can find more information about using transitions [here](/start/canvas-transition.md) ([Using transitions in *ink*](/ink/ink-canvas.md#show-a-canvas-component-with-transition-in-ink)).

 This is the example: